Setting Up A Bid Experiment

 Launch Your Bid Experiment

 After saving your campaign, it will be placed in the Draft status.
 At this point, you can still edit your experiment.
 Once you are satisfied with your experiment configuration, click the Start Experiment button.
 Your experiment will then be placed into the Active status and begin running to your specifications.
 You can pause or stop your experiment at any time.

-Additionally you can view your experiment settings, although they can no longer be adjusted.
+You can view your experiment settings while active, although they can no longer be adjusted.
 When your experiment reaches its designated ping total, it will be changed to the Completed status.
 At this point you can navigate to the experiment dashboard to review the results.